ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 part_size: int  # The number of bytes in each file part (last part is likely smaller)
 encrypted_parts_md5: list[str] | None     # Is None until DHFS finishes with file
 encrypted_parts_sha256: list[str] | None  # Is None until DHFS finishes with file
-accession: str | None   # The accession number for the file
+accession: str | None   # The accession number for the file.
+This field should have a unique index placed on it.
 ```

 #### InterrogationSuccess